PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

 ## fMRIPrep

-- Run on CUBIC by Kahini Mehta
+- Run on CUBIC by Kahini Mehta on 01/05/22

-- Date run: 01/05/22

-- Link to container on CUBIC: /cbica/projects/GRMPY/project/curation/fmriprep-container
+- Path to container: /cbica/projects/GRMPY/project/curation/fmriprep-container

 - Container version: 20.2.3